abdu997/prismPHP/README.md

 $GLOBALS['primary_colour'] = "#000000"; // Header background and text colour
 $GLOBALS['secondary_colour'] = "#FFFFFF"; // Message body background colour
 ```
-The SMTP method will increase the protocol chances of success.
+The SMTP method will increase the protocol's chances of success.
 It will also lower the chances of the message being filtered as spam.

 ### Twilio Config
-prismPHP includes the Twilio PHP package that helps you send automated SMS messages from your Twilio number.
-The following are the Twilio keys required to have prismPHP's Twilio extension to work.
+prismPHP includes the Twilio PHP package that helps send automated SMS messages from your Twilio number.
+The following are the Twilio keys required to have prismPHP's Twilio extension working.
 ```php
 $GLOBALS['sid'] =  ""; // Twilio account sid
 $GLOBALS['token'] =  ""; // Twilio account token